-See the Delegate Allocations Table at the end of this document for your affiliate's sustaining membership as determined for delegate allocation as well as the percentage of national membership that it represents.
+See the Delegate Allocations Table at the end of this document for your affiliate's sustaining membership as determined for delegate allocation (as published by the LNC Secretary) as well as the percentage of national membership that it represents.

-The region formation period begins 90 days before the start of the convention (April 2, 2018) and ends the second day of the convention (July 2, 2018).
+The region formation period begins 90 days before the start of the convention (February 22, 2020) and ends the second day of the convention (May 23, 2020).
+The region has until the close of the convention to submit a notice of region formation to the Secretary, and the Secretary will provide a standard form for this.

 The Convention Oversight Committee has built designated times into the convention schedule to facilitate region formation caucuses.
+These are tentatively scheduled for the evening of Friday, May 22, but once you're onsite you should double-check the final schedule.